the-support-group/analytics/README.md

     If an element does not have a ga-event data attribute the event can be captured at the root element.
 * **customCallbacks {object|null} [customCallbacks=null]** optional unless any of the succeeding parameters are used.

-    An object that contain any combination of the two available callbacks.
+    An object that contains any combination of the two available callbacks.
     ```javascript
         {
             // Triggered before any events are sent, return false to prevent any further events from firing.